koonix/lfutils/README.md

 map [key] toggle-preview
 ```

-change the ratios to your liking.
+Change the ratios to your liking.

 I recommend using lftpw with previews and panes
 initially disabled: